 We analyzed data from the Look AHEAD (Action for Health in Diabetes) Trial, which studied how weight loss, exercise, and diabetes education affected heart failure outcomes over 12 years for more than 5,000 overweight or obese adults with type 2 diabetes.

 We validated a well-established and simple equation to calculate body composition, lean mass, and fat mass among the participants in the Look AHEAD trial in the subset who had a dual-energy X-ray absorptiometry (DEXA) machine to determine body composition.
 The DEXA is a precise but expensive piece of body scanning equipment not available in all physician offices.
 Our equation incorporates a patient's age, sex, race, ethnicity, height, weight, and waist circumference.

 Our analysis showed that reducing fat mass and waist circumference dramatically reduced patients' heart failure risk.
-A 10% reduction in fat mass resulted in a an almost 25% lower risk of heart failure.
+A 10 percent reduction in fat mass resulted in an almost 25 percent lower risk of heart failure.
 For example, if you reduce your waistline from 40 inches to 36 inches, you can cut your risk by a quarter.

 Waist circumference reductions significantly lowered the risk of heart failure with preserved ejection fraction, a type of heart failure in which the heart muscle does not relax properly and for which there are no effective therapies.

 However, reducing lean mass did not affect heart failure risk.
 This may be because muscle tissue helps regulate insulin sensitivity, which helps your body absorb nutrients.
 Losing muscle tissue may also cause your body to turn nutrients into fat cells instead of muscle cells.

 In other words, the general recommendation to "lose weight" may not be specific enough to help a patient modify their heart failure risk.
 Instead, patients should work with their doctors to personalize a nutrition and exercise plan that targets belly fat.